Safety in Canada

 Crime in Canada

 That said, non-violent crime does occur, particularly in the seedy neighbourhoods of heavily urbanised areas.
-In these spaces property theft, theft from cars and shoplifting can be problematic.
+In these spaces there is a higher prevalence of property theft, theft from cars and shoplifting.

 Still, by taking basic precautions and using common sense, such as locking vacant cars, avoiding poorly lit streets at night and keeping expensive items out of sight, expats should be able to avoid any conflict.

 Road safety in Canada

 Expats moving to Canada have little to be concerned about when it comes to safety on the road.
 Generally speaking, the standards of road infrastructure in Canada is excellent and drivers are courteous and obey the rules of the road.

 Furthermore, the Canadian authorities take road safety seriously and invest considerable amounts of time and money into programmes to educate the population on various road safety issues such as driving in severe Canadian winters.
 The penalties for driving under the influence of alcohol or drugs are high in Canada and are stringently enforced by the authorities.